Lyft pulls electric bikes in three U.S. cities after complaints about braking

 NEW YORK (Reuters) - Lyft Inc is removing several thousand electric bikes from service in its bike-share program in New York, Washington and San Francisco because of a braking problem, the ride-hailing company said on Sunday.

-“We recently received a small number of reports from riders who experienced stronger than expected braking force on the front wheel,” Lyft said in a blog post emailed to customers on Sunday.
+“We recently received a small number of reports from riders who experienced stronger than expected braking force on the front wheel,” the company said in a blog post emailed to customers on Sunday.

 “After a small number of reports and out of an abundance of caution, we are proactively pausing our electric bikes from service, said Citi Bike spokeswoman Julie Wood.
 “Safety always comes first.”